stevemussmann/ddrad_tools/README.md

 ## Installation:

 These scripts are intended to be run on Unix based operating systems, such as the various Linux distributions and Mac OS X.  Windows is not supported at this time.
 To get started, copy the desired script (high memory or low memory version) into a folder.
+The high memory version reads an entire genome into memory at once, which may overwhelm some laptops and desktop computers, but it may run marginally faster on systems that have adequate memory.

 These scripts also depend upon Gnuplot (http://www.gnuplot.info/) and the perl module Chart::Gnuplot (http://search.cpan.org/dist/Chart-Gnuplot/lib/Chart/Gnuplot.pm).
 If it is not already installed, you should first install Gnuplot.
 This can be done through your Linux distribution's package manager.
 On Ubuntu, the following command should work:
 ```